About Heart K Ranch

 With historic barns, an old log cabin, giant ponderosas, and snow capped mountain vistas the Heart K is a great place to practice photography.
 Each season has its own beauty.
 We would love to see your captures of this beautiful place.
 Please share your photos with us by tagging #HeartKRanch

 Pack a lunch or grab food to-go from a local business and head down the Beckwourth-Genesee Road for an enjoyable drive to your picnic destination.
-We recommend having lunch on the big lawn at the Heart K Main House.
-We do have a few picnic tables but you could also bring a blanket or chairs if you prefer.
-The lawn, orchard, and red barn are fun to explore with kids and the mostly level ground makes it suitable for most people.
+We recommend having lunch at the picnic tables at the Heart K Red Barn.
+The lawn, orchard, and barn are fun to explore with kids and the mostly level ground makes it suitable for most people.
 Watch out for ground squirrel and gopher holes!

 Indian Creek is clear, cold, and refreshing on a hot summer’s day.
 The water level in the creek varies during the spring and summer season and at times can be swift.
 Only swim if accompanied by other people.
 By mid-summer there are gravel bars and shallow water which makes the creek suitable for families with young kids.
 Beach spots with sand can be scarce so sturdy water shoes are recommended.
 FRLT is in the process of improving creek access on the Ranch.